Photo credit: Ian Moodie

 - Museums Victoria Fauna App: Combines animal descriptions with photos, as well as animal calls, distribution maps, conservation status, butterfly flight times, frog calling times and depth information for marine species.

 Now is a great time to start or renew a compost or worm farm.
 Composting your fruit and veggie scraps is an easy and effective way to reduce greenhouse gas emissions, save landfill and produce beautiful compost for your veggie garden.

 To support Monash residents who want to start composting at home, we have partnered with Compost Community to offer compost bins, worm farms or Bokashi bins at a discounted price.
 You can order online from Compost Community.

 The Monash Gardens for Wildlife booklet is useful for people wanting to find out what they can do in their own garden to encourage wildlife.
 There are many examples of local native plants to support original vegetation in the Monash area.

 Download the booklet here: Gardens for Wildlife booklet

 Here are some habitat features you could add to your own garden:

-On hot days birds will be looking for water sources to keep them hydrated.
-It’s super easy to set one or two up, just a shallow dish in the shade will do.
+On hot days, birds look for water sources to keep them hydrated.
+It’s easy to set one up - just a shallow dish in the shade will do.
 If you have a deeper bowl, place some rocks or sticks in it so smaller birds can safely find their way out.

 Birds especially like elevated baths, preferably next to a bush where little birds can feel safe from predators.
 You could even try hanging one from a branch.
 Then sit back and enjoy the splash and colour as grateful birds visit your pop-up water source.

 There are 16 frog species in Victoria and many are under threat due to loss of wetlands.
-You can help frogs survive in the urban environment by building them a pond in a shady/sunny part of your garden.
+You can help frogs survive in the urban environment by building them a pond in a shady or sunny part of your garden.